 Pruning a large oak tree will cost $950 – $1700, depending on what is being done.

 How often do oak trees need trimming?

-The regularity in which an oak tree should be pruned will depend on how fast it grows and the surroundings.
-Dryer climates and less rainfall will mean a much slower growing tree, but normally you can expect to prune an oak tree every 3 – 6 years.
+The regularity with which an oak tree should be pruned will depend on how fast it grows and the surroundings.
+Dryer climates and less rainfall will mean a much slower-growing tree, but normally you can expect to prune an oak tree every 3 – 6 years.

 When pruning an oak tree having a clear goal to communicate to the arborist is key.